GeorgeWere/george-were.github.io/boxes/3_JSON.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 94.53 seconds
 ```

+- We see we have a bunch of ports open, we however shall have a look at below ports :